fnordoglargh/BoardGameLeague/ABOUT.md

 From here you can load a database from disk or save the active database (see title bar). *New Database* will create an empty database in the specified location but it will not load it immediately.

+### Usage

+Opens an HTML file with the description that you are reading right now in either a browser inside bgl or your standard browser.

 # Known issues